Tags

 In thinking about Being in the Moment, and about what a hard time I’m having with the whole Spiritual aspect of my life, I decided to experiment with something.
 Spiritual Dragonfly has positively inspired me with her morning rituals, so I set out to create my own.
 I like meditating.
 And meditating often leads to spontaneous prayer for me.
 So after fiddling around with the idea for a few days, this is what I’ve come up with.

 First I decided I needed an altar to anchor my spirit while I was engaged.
 I would have loved to have an pretty altar cloth, but every nice thing I have is too big for the small raffia storage cube, I wanted to use.
 So I decided to use the beautiful little doily Raili sent me to prettify the space..😀 then I needed to add the elements.
 A bowl of rocks for Earth.
 A glass jar of sea shells for Water.
-An antique cast iron candy dish in the shape of a leaf with a bird perched on it to represent Air.
+An antique cast iron candy 20170118_092801dish in the shape of a leaf with a bird perched on it to represent Air.
 And a scented candle for fire.

 A couple years ago my son bought me this wooden candle holder with three tealights embedded in pebbles.
 I’ve used it a lot, buy the tealights by the BAG now.
 So I added that to represent Body, Soul, and Spirit.
 I finished up with a small glass cross I’ve had for years because even though my understanding of spiritual matters is changing, it’s still a symbol of my spiritual life that I’m comfortable with.
 And, of course, I have quiet, meditative music going in the background.
 AND to heck with that sitting in a lotus position.
 I just get comfy!!!